 Our high germination rate seeds are from Africa.
 When planted, we normally see them poke through the ground in a week or two, depending on temperatures and conditions.
-We also love eating these seeds.
+We, also, love eating these seeds.

-One farmer reports, “And whoever did that the person would not get malaria sickness for the whole rainy season or even 1 year sometimes.
+One farmer reports, “And whoever did that, the person would not get malaria sickness for the whole rainy season or even one year sometimes.
 I myself do it every year with my family and i see its benefits.
-Eating the 7 seeds would not stop mosquitoes from biting you, but no matter they bite you cannot get malaria.”
+Eating the seven seeds would not stop mosquitoes from biting you, but no matter they bite you cannot get malaria.”

-One note on eating Moringa Oleifera seeds – unless you harvest your own, do not eat any without first finding out where they are from to ensure they have not been grown with chemicals or have been sprayed.
-Ours seeds from Africa are all-natural and have not been sprayed or treated with any chemicals.
+Note: We are not recommending to anyone that they eat Moringa Oleifera seeds.
+We enjoy harvesting and eating them.
+We would recommend that unless you harvest your own, do not eat any without first finding out how they are grown to ensure they have not been grown or sprayed with chemicals or pesticides.